Punk pathetique: Origin

 The name of the genre was coined by Sounds journalist Garry Bushell, who actively championed many of its exponents.
-Punk pathetique was initially an attempt to characterize a group of London bands that embodied Cockney culture with a Dickensian working class attitude.
+Punk pathetique was initially an attempt to characterize a group of London bands that embodied Cockney culture with a Dickensian, comedic, working class attitude.
 Musically, it was related to (and had crossover with) the Oi! subgenre.
 The cover of the 1980 Bushell/Sounds compilation album Oi!
 The Album described the record as featuring "ruck 'n' rollers and punk pathetiques".
 In contrast to harder-edged Oi! bands with more serious lyrics, punk pathetique bands focused on the naughty, silly and trivial.
 Max Splodge of Splodgenessabounds said: "The pathetique bands are the other side of Oi!
 We're working class too, only whereas some bands sing about prison and the dole, we sing about pilchards and bums.
 The audience is the same".

 Some punk pathetique bands had notable success in the UK charts.
 Toy Dolls reached No. 4 in December 1984 with "Nellie the Elephant".
 Splodgenessabounds reached No. 7 in 1980 with "Simon Templar," and No. 26 with "Two Little Boys" later that year.
 According to Bushell:

 During 1980, hooligan audiences, especially in South East London, found new live laughs in the shape of Peckham-based piss-artist pranksters Splodgenessabounds, whose brand of coarse comedy and punk energy scored three Top 30 singles that year.
 Their debut single, "Two Pints of Lager and a Packet of Crisps Please" was a Top 10 smash.
 Tongue in cheek, I dubbed them "punk pathetique" along with equally crazy bands like Brighton's Peter and the Test Tube Babies and Maccam jesters the Toy Dolls.